 9 Dream Romantic Getaways

-If you and your boo are long overdue for a vacation, we've got ideas—and we're talking seriously romantic ones at that.
+If you and your boo are long overdue for a vacation, we've got ideas—and seriously romantic ones at that.
 It's time to feel the love again, people.

 St. John, US Virgin Islands

 It’s not unusual to find yourself alone on one of St. John’s pristine coves—it's the smallest of the three islands within the USVI, and 60 percent is protected land, after all.
-Check into Caneel Bay, the only hotel located within Virgin Islands National Park, founded by ecotourism pioneer Laurance Rockefeller in 1956.
-The property is all romance, with access to seven sandy beaches, Sunfish sailboats, and snorkeling gear for sunset dives.
+Check into a sleek villa at The Westin St. John, where sprawling one-, two-, or three-bedroom townhouses reach up to 2,850 square feet.
+The property is all romance, with private balconies, spa tubs, and attentive staff who will cater to your every whim—including serving fruity cocktails by the quarter-acre pool (the largest on the island).
 Pack a picnic with provisions from Sam & Jack's Deli in Cruz Bay and follow the Reef Bay Trail past ancient petroglyphs, waterfalls, and sugar mill ruins.
 Come evening, head to Ocean 362 at Gallows Point Resort for gorgeous views accompanied by pan seared local tuna and lemongrass crème brûlée.

 Big Sur, California

 There are few places in the world so stunning they make your eyes ache, and Big Sur happens to be one of them.
 Make your way south on Highway 1 from San Francisco, stopping just before Bixby Bridge; the spot provides the perfect photo op and there's usually at least one other visitor who can snap a few shots of you and your man.
 Fuel up for a morning hike at Big Sur Bakery, then hit the trails running (between the redwood groves) at Pfeiffer Big Sur State Park.
-For lunch, check out the casual Nepenthe, with its famous Ambrosia Burger, and an outdoor patio that looks out on the Pacific.
-Or, you can take it up a notch at Sierra Mare, where Chef John Cox pairs dishes like Oregon lamb rack and celery root agnolotti with an award-winning wine list.
+For lunch, check out the casual Nepenthe, with its famous Ambrosia Burger and an outdoor patio that looks out on the Pacific.
+Or, you can take it up a notch at Sierra Mare, where dishes like Monterey Bay squid and Llano Seco pork by Chef Jonny Black pair with an award-winning wine list.
 As for where to stay, you can't go wrong with a clifftop suite at Post Ranch Inn (if you can swing the price tag), or check into one of Ventana Inn's fireplace rooms.
 The hotel is home to a stellar spa and two pools (one of which is clothing optional).